 I also compete in the Georgia BASS Nation tournament trail with the North Georgia Anglers.

-I finished in 15th place out of 120+ boats in my first season and qualified for the GHSF Classic at Chickamauga Lake where I placed 5th.
+I finished in 15th place out of 120+ boats in my first season on the Georgia High School Fishing trail and qualified for the GHSF Classic at Chickamauga Lake where I placed 5th.